How to Evaluate Employee Potential | Thomas.co

 What are the key characteristics of high potential employees?

-As outlined earlier, the crucial characteristics of high potential employees include: Ability, Aspiration, Behaviour, Social Skills, Adaptability and Leadership.
+As outlined earlier, the crucial characteristics of high potential employees include: Ability, Aspiration, Behavior, Social Skills, Adaptability and Leadership.

-Recognising markers of these traits is critical to identifying employee ability that can contribute to the business, and can enable employers to put development programmes in place to maximise the skills of these individuals.
+Recognizing markers of these traits is critical to identifying employee ability that can contribute to the business, and can enable employers to put development programs in place to maximize the skills of these individuals.

-Behaviour is one of the easiest traits to identify.
-Showing a high capability to learn, cooperate with others and manage their behaviours, HiPo employees generally illustrate the behaviour you would associate with high-performance individuals.
+Behavior is one of the easiest traits to identify.
+Showing a high capability to learn, cooperate with others and manage their behaviors, HiPo employees generally illustrate the behavior you would associate with high-performance individuals.
 This can be linked to their emotional intelligence; how they will handle the emotions of others as well as how they themselves behave under pressure.

 Social skills are usually important for HiPo employees.
 They adapt their personalities to different responsibilities and changing circumstances.
 Common traits include extroversion, warmth, and social influence.

-Carrying on from behaviour, HiPos show adaptability.
+Carrying on from behavior, HiPos show adaptability.
 Under pressure, they usually remain calm and continue to perform, and can pivot with relative ease when circumstances change - a highly desirable trait.

 The difference between potential and performance